 Visceral artery disease is the narrowing of the arteries that supply blood to the intestines, spleen and liver.
-The narrowing is caused by atherosclerosis and results in a reduction in blood flow to these organs.
+The narrowing is caused by atherosclerosis, which results in a reduction of blood flow to these organs.
 Atherosclerosis is hardening of the arteries due to a build up of plaque, which are fatty deposits that adhere to the artery wall.

-The most common presentation of visceral artery disease is chronic mesenteric ischemia, insufficient blood-flow to the intestines.
-It causes pain after eating and results in weight loss.
+The most common presentation of visceral artery disease is chronic mesenteric ischemia -insufficient blood-flow to the intestines.
+Chronic mesenteric ischemia causes pain after eating and can result in weight loss.
 It can also result in a fatal interruption of blood-flow to the intestines.
 Without proper flow, the intestines may begin to die and become gangrenous.
 This condition requires immediate diagnosis and emergency treatment.

 Acute vs. Chronic Mesenteric Ischemia

 Mesenteric ischemia can be acute or chronic.
-In acute mesenteric ischemia, symptoms come on suddenly and a serious health crisis may result.
+In acute mesenteric ischemia, symptoms come on suddenly, which can result in a serious health crisis.
 With chronic mesenteric ischemia, symptoms develop gradually over time, but can rapidly progress to an acute crisis without warning.

 Mesenteric ischemia usually occurs in persons older than 60.
 Key risk factors include smoking, high cholesterol and coronary heart disease.